UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

   "Stdin": "filename",

-then the standard input will come from the file named "filename" in the job working directory.
+then the standard input will come from the file named *filename* in the job working directory.

 Resources
 ~~~~~~~~~

 A job definition can have a ``Resources`` section specifying the resources to request
 on the remote system.
-For example
+For example,

 .. code:: json

   {
     "Resources": {

       "Queue" : "fast",
       "Runtime": "12h",
       "Nodes": "8",

     }
   }

-UNICORE has the following built-in resource names.
+UNICORE has the following built-in resource names:

 .. include:: tables/resources.rst